-Before you write your novel, some developmental editors, like yours truly, provide consultations to help plan your story and concept too.
+Before you write your novel, some developmental editors may provide consultations or outline editing to help plan your story and concept too.

 **When looking for the right developmental editor, don’t just compare price.
 Compare the value of what you’re getting and the compatibility between the two of you.
 You could send your manuscript to five editors and get different thoughts and answers back from each one.
 Choose the editor who best suits your needs, and helps you grow.

-A line editor literally (the only time we’re allowed to use that word) goes through a manuscript line by line, to improve overall flow, readability, and clarity.
+A line editor goes through a manuscript line by line, to improve overall flow, readability, and clarity.
 This includes smoothing awkward sentences, tightening wordiness, suggesting transitions, and improving word choices.
 Because every word has its own personality, it’s important to use the right one for the right purpose (screaming vs. shouting).

-On top of this, a good line editor can improve writing rhythm, elegance, and emphasis without changing your voice.
+Additionally, a good line editor can improve writing rhythm, elegance, and emphasis without changing your voice.
 That off-key sounding orchestra is now a harmonious symphony of words.
-Check out my line editing service and see if it's right for you.

 Finally, what most people think all editing is.
-Stuff like, It’s whom. *insert eye twitch.
+Stuff like, It’s whom. (insert eye twitch).
 A copyeditor follows the rules of grammar and style.
 And guess what?
-Copyediting has three different levels.
+Copyediting can have three different levels.
 That’s right.
-Levels within levels! *insert brain explosion.
+Levels within levels!